-Totals should equate to those included in the Chapter 4 total employee schedule.
-Employees and Posts numbers are as at 30 June. \Posts must be established and funded in the approved budget or adjustments budget.
+at 30 June.
+Posts must be established and funded in the approved budget or adjustments budget.
 Full-time equivalents are calculated by taking the total number of working days lost (excluding weekends and public holidays) while a post remains vacant and adding together all such days lost by all posts within the same set (e.g. 'senior management') then dividing that total by 250 to give the number of posts equivalent to the accumulated days.
 T 3.3.6

-Financial Performance Year o: Electricity Services

-R'000

-Year -1 Year 0

-Details Actual Original Variance to

-Budget Budget Budget

-NO INFO TO F REPORT FO OR 2019/20FY

-Net expenditure to be consistent with summary T 5.1.2 in Chapter 5.
-Variances are calculated by dividing

-the difference between the Actual and Original Budget by the Actual.
-T 3.3.7
+Financial Performance Year o: Electricity Services R'000 Year -1 Year o Details Actual Actual Original Adjustment Actual Budget Budget N O INFO TO REP ORT Net expenditure to be consistent with summary T 5.1.2 in Chapter 5.
+Variances are calculated by dividing the difference between the Actual and Original Budget by the Actual.

-Capital Expenditure Year o: Electricity Services R' 000 Year o Capital Projects Budget Adjustment Budget Actual Expenditure Variance from original budget Total Project Value NO INFO TO REPORT FOR 2 019/20FY Total project value represents the estimated cost of the project on approval by council (including past and future expenditure as approp riate.
-T 3.3.8
+Capital Expenditure Year 0: Electricity Services R' 000 Year o Capital Projects Budget Adjustment Budget Actual Expenditure Variance from original budget Total Project Value ١ NO INFO TO REPOR RT J L Total project value represents the and future expenditure as appropr Т 3.3.8